jedalong/wildlifeHI/README.md

 [![](https://cranlogs.r-pkg.org/badges/wildlifeHI)](https://cran.r-project.org/package=wildlifeHI)

-The wildlifeHI package facilitates the integration of human infrastructure data from OpenStreetMap with wildife tracking data.
-Specifically, it allows users to quickly and efficiently perform various types of analysis by combining wildife tracking data with OSM layers.
+The wildlifeHI package facilitates the integration of human infrastructure data from OpenStreetMap with wildlife tracking data.
+Specifically, it allows users to quickly and efficiently perform various types of analysis by combining wildlife tracking data with OSM layers.

 ## Installation